ercdndrs/pokemonautomation.github.io/docs/Programs/PokemonHome/BoxSorter.md

 Set up your sorting rules.
 Each table row is a rule on the Pokémon order.
 Available rules are:

-- National Dex Number: Pokémon with smaller national dex numbers will be placed at front.
+- Dex Number: Pokémon with smaller national dex numbers will be placed at front.
 - Shiny: shiny Pokémon will be placed at front.
 - Gigantamax: Gigantamax Pokémon will be placed at front.
 - Alpha: Alpha Pokémon will be placed at front.